 For the authorities of Member States, this is a revolutionary step up from the inadequacies of the current system.

 The possibility of compiling powerful

-statistics is already being anticipated, as is better management of granting or refusal of visas on the basis of cross-border movements, in particular through information such as:
+statistics are already being anticipated, as is better management of granting or refusal of visas based on cross-border movements, in particular through information such as:

 - Overstays per country

 - History of cross-border movements per country